D-vokic/Light-Dark-Mode-App/README.md

 Feel free to provide feedback, suggestions, or contribute to the project on GitHub to help improve the app for all users.

+## Troubleshooting:

+### Detected Issue:
+The scroll-behavior: smooth; property does not inherently apply to the body element, resulting in the absence of smooth scrolling behavior throughout the entire document.

+### Problem:
+The scroll-behavior: smooth; property doesn't apply to the body element by default, preventing smooth scrolling behavior across the entire document.

+### Solution:
+To enable smooth scrolling across the document, JavaScript can be utilized.
+Event listeners can be added to links or interactive elements, intercepting the default behavior and triggering smooth scrolling to the desired destination within the document using the window.scrollTo method with the behavior: 'smooth' option.
+This allows for a smooth and visually pleasing scrolling experience for users.

-### Benefits
+## Benefits
 Light/Dark Mode Apps reduce eye strain by minimizing blue light exposure, enhance readability with higher text contrast, and conserve battery life on OLED/AMOLED screens.
 They offer customizable themes for personalized experiences, making content more accessible to users with visual impairments.
 Additionally, the sleek aesthetic of Dark Mode enhances user satisfaction and creates a modern interface design.

-### Implementing Light/Dark Mode in Your Frontend Application: A Guide for GitHub Users
+## Implementing Light/Dark Mode in Your Frontend Application: A Guide for GitHub Users
 The application is implemented using HTML, CSS, and JavaScript to enable its functionality within a web browser.
 Here's a brief overview of the implementation:

 **Introduction:**